10 Short, Spontaneous Prayers That Really Work

 8. “Lord, you are the just Judge.
 You take care of it.”

-I discovered this prayer after I had written a philosophical paper, and a colleague who didn’t criticize it or ask questions when I read it publicly later criticized the paper behind my back and tried to damage my reputation.
+I discovered this short prayer after I had written a philosophical paper, and a colleague who didn’t criticize it or ask questions when I read it publicly later criticized the paper behind my back and tried to damage my reputation.
 I addressed the criticism in writing, but my anger continued to grow.
 Every time I opened my breviary, I saw this person’s face suddenly appear.
 I tried handling it on my own (“I’m going to stop thinking about this and forgive this person from my heart”), but this solo approach didn’t work.
 Finally it struck me, “Why not let God help?”
 I said this prayer, and an unbelievable peace came over me.
 The immense reconciling love of the Holy Spirit cannot be underestimated.

 9. Prayer for enemies.

 Throughout my career, I’ve seen how personal conflicts can intensify in emotion when people continue to think the worst about one another.
 When this happens to me, I begin my campaign to pray for those who are angry at me or who may be trying to harm me.
-At least three times a day, I ask that the Lord enter their hearts, show them His love, and bring them to Himself.
+At least three times a day, I ask simply that the Lord enter their hearts, show them His love, and bring them to Himself.
 The response is absolutely remarkable.
 A great majority of the time, the person for whom I was praying will show a marked decrease in hostility within days.
 He’ll approach me and say, “I don’t disagree with you as much as I thought I did.
 Maybe you’re not such a rotten punk after all!”